asemoon/team/README.md

 * Processes are defined in a way that people are not blocked on each other as much as feasible.
 Leaders are very attentive to the the word "blocked", strive to resolve the situation immediately and place processes in place to minimize the amount of blockage occurring from the same root cause.
-* Production bugs triage process is in place: there is a systematic approach in place to deal with defects discovered in the production environment and escalate them as necessary.
 * Genuine care for developer happiness: ensure developers are heard, they are appreciated, their concerns are addressed, and there is a clear career growth plan laid out for them by retrospective and 1-on-1 meetings.
 * Engineers get architectural design buy-in before implementation: engineers talk to as many colleagues as they can about